DC Spring Animal Sightings, Ranked From Worst to Wildest - Washingtonian

 Wild animals—they’re just like us!
 Spring hits and they’re out on the town, basking in the sun, and crashing funeral processions at Arlington National Cemetery.
 But not all of these sightings are equal!
-Sowe ranked the animals and reptiles from worst to wildest (in a good way)!
+So we ranked the animals and reptiles from worst to wildest (in a good way)!

 8. The Flamingo Killer Fox